Register online online –

 The route for the Mornington Peninsula Walk is made up of mixed trails and is mostly unpaved.
 If you are unable to safely travel along mixed surfaces, we recommend registering for the virtual walk and completing your own challenge distance in an environment that is safe and suitable for your needs.
 If you are local to the area, we would also love to have you join us at the finish line in Sorrento if you’re able to make it.
 If you are deaf or hard of hearing, or have a low vision, we recommend you join the event with a trusted friend or guide who can complete the walk alongside you.

 Please get in touch if you need any more information.

 Are there refreshment stations provided along the route?

 There will be water available at both start lines and at select points along the full route.
 However, we highly recommend bringing your own water bottle or purchasing a Walk With Women water bottle through our online store so you can carry water with you while you’re walking.
-Feel free to also bring snacks to eat along the way, ensuring you dispose of any rubbish appropriately and with respect for
+Feel free to also bring snacks to eat along the way, ensuring you dispose of any rubbish appropriately and with respect for the local council.

 What is the latest time I can finish the Mornington Peninsula walk?